-NGU is the national institution for knowledge on bedrock, mineral resources, surficial deposits and groundwater.
+NGU is the national institution for knowledge on bedrock, mineral resources, surficial deposits and groundwater in Norway.

 Download folder "NGU in brief" here.